jfieberg/Data4Ecologists/README.md

 - **reeffish**: catch-effort data for black sea bass (*Centropristis striata*) from the Southeast Reef Fish Survey.
 - **RIKZdat**: marine benthic data from nine inter-tidal areas along the Dutch coast.
 - **slugs**: number of slugs found beneath 40 tiles in each of two permanent grasslands.
+- **sockeye**: estimates of Sockeye salmon in the Fraser River that pass through a monitoring station at Mission and that eventually spawn or are caught up river.
 - **trombone**: comparison of 5 experimental practice conditions for 30 trombonists from 3 colleges.
 - **trunkfl**: data set containing measurements of trunk flare diameter and diameter at breast height for different species of trees in Minnesota cities.
 The data were collected for the purpose of developing predictive models to inform management planning for city streets trees with the goal of reducing sidewalk damage.
 - **willowtits**: detection/non-detection and counts  of willow tits (*Poecile montanus*) during the Swiss Survey of Common Breeding Birds.